That would be me, Sandy. Hola!

 Graceful poses, I might not yet have in reality, but my middle name is Ann, which means ‘Grace’, and at times I do live up to that.

-I am very much able to gracefully trip over air, all the time.
+I am very much able to gracefully trip over air.
+I like to refer to it as having magnetic toes.
+Testing the laws of gravity.

 In the WholyFit training, we learned the Ephesians 6 routine – the Armor of God.
 Very fitting for a Warrior!!!
 We had to upload photos of ourselves doing the various postures.
 I have never enjoyed having my photo taken; that part was more difficult for me than actually teaching my body to bend.
 Photography can be so severe – and quite in contrast with my overactive imagination.
 My mind tells me that my body is moving with the grace of a ballerina….
 But the photos painted quite a different picture!
 It truly was – and is – a great tool for learning.

 I asked my prayer warriors to please pray for guidance and that my eyes always look straight up and not straight at the mirror.
-I will not deny that it will be awesome to have a body in good form once again, but that is NOT what I want this to be about.
-I want this to be about doing something for God first, my health second; I want it to be about learning a new way to help others.
+I will not deny that it will be awesome to have a body in good form once again, but that is NOT what I wanted this to be about.
+I wanted this to be about doing something for God first, my health second; I wanted it to be about learning a new way to help others.

 I leave you with a question (and my own response):